FabianGermany/Navigation-System-Instrument-Cluster/README.md

 With some commands using SSH you can transfer the wgt-file to the AGL virtual machine.
 For that see our documentation which is not published here on GitHub.
 If needed, feel free to get in touch with us.

 ![preview](readme_files/preview8.png)

+# License
+For License information please also see the license file and the other license files inside the used packages (e.g. inside leaflet-routing-machine folder etc.).
+We also attribute [OpenStreetMap](https://www.openstreetmap.org/copyright/en).